ElijahBus/jiografia/README.md

 # jiografia
-A simple game where a user guesses a flag for a given country
+A simple game where a user guesses a flag for a given country's flag